Three front pockets

 Woohoo!
 Here it is!
-A fab pair of loos fitting dungarees inspired by one of my all time heros… Doris Day!
+A fab pair of loose fitting dungarees, inspired by one of my all time heros… Doris Day!
 Here she is, what a woman!

-I have a growing collection of suitable fabrics on my Etsy shop such as 8oz denim and linen in lots of gorgeous colours so take a peek, you might be tempted.
-Theres also kits for those who want all the work done for them.
+I have a growing collection of suitable fabrics on my Etsy shop such as 8oz denim and linen in lots of gorgeous colours, so take a peek, you might be tempted.

 HOW TO MAKE DORIS DUNGAREES

 please note that this is a guide only, the pattern instructions are in a slightly different order.

 Firstly, finish the centre back edges.
 With the right sides together, pin the back Bib pieces together at the centre back edge.
 Sew.
 Press the seam allowances open.

 STRAPS.
 Prepare the straps.
 Sew down one long raw edge and one short edge.
 Trim the seam allowance and across the corners.